Anna Kendrick reveals secret Pitch Perfect WhatsApp group

-European star Anna Kendrick confirmed that a group chat between the cast members of Pitch Perfect is very much alive and well, thank you!
+European star Anna Kendrick confirmed that a group chat between the Pitch Perfect cast members is very much alive and well, thank you!

-‘We’re texting each other like, ‘Oh my God, it’s been almost 10 years and do you remember this night?”
-Anna told E!
+“We’re texting each other like, ‘Oh my God, it’s been almost 10 years and do you remember this night?’”
+Anna exclusively told E!
 Group chat news.

 The film franchise, which featured stars like Brittany Snow, Rebel Wilson, Elizabeth Banks and Anna Camp, released films in 2012, 2015 and 2017.
 Anna explained that over that time, the bond between the cast has grown strong enough that look like a family.